 The Barmouth Heritage Trail was launched in early 2014.
 The website contains a wealth of information and history about Barmouth, particularly the old town that predates the 1870s building of Penbryn Mynach (formerly Bryn Mynach).

-[Edit Sept 2018 – unfortunately the website has been discontinued.
-But a copy has been retained on the Barmouth Wales site.]
+[Edit Sept 2018 / March 2019 – unfortunately the original website has been discontinued, again rendering the QR codes obsolete.
+A copy has been retained on the Barmouth Wales site with the same numbering as used on the signposts.]

 Until recently, and despite coming to the area for years, we had not walked through the old town part of the heritage trail.
 Embarrassing!
 Well, now we have, and our appreciation of Barmouth has increased.
 Just one piece of advice: when walking through the residential part of the trail, please stick to the public footpaths and try not to enter the myriad private paths of the densely packed cottages.